 The exhibits cover a mix of academic, hands-on, and outright fun.
 There’s a movie about the history of the Federal Reserve.
 Counterfeit currency is displayed next to real currency to test your skills of observation.
 And, you can see the $1 million cube.

-Admission is free and the museum is open on Monday through Friday from 8:30 am to 5:00 pm.
-Guided tours are offered each day at 1:00 pm.
+Admission is free and the museum.
 Adults must have a valid ID, and everyone has to go through security including a metal detector.
 Go through the Fed’s front doors on LaSalle Street and look for the museum to your left.

 In 2001, the Bank opened a Money Museum, which offers visitors an informative and interactive look at the important role of the Federal Reserve in maintaining a healthy, growing economy.
 The 5,600-square-foot space features a functional interplay of elliptical forms, curves and diagonal walls to create a space that invites visitors to explore.